ceinfo/BigDataGroupProject/README.md

     - NULL:count - the number of empty string records
     - INVALID:datatype,semantic - if there are inconsistencies and multiple datatypes/semantics are found

-  Note:  If no data, then the field is omitted.
+  Note:  If no data is available, then the field is omitted.

   The format:
   index,Validity:   [VALID:Count| ...]